dagahren/Evomics/readme.md

 **Note:** As you probably noticed in the above bullets, the study design and your research project is central to your interpretation of the QC results.
 It is important to emphasise that you need to treat your bioinformatics project with the same scientific approach as you would a wet lab experiment.

 --
+Overview:

 * Exercise 1: Bartonella
 * Exercise 2: EMP
 * Exercise 3: RADsequencing data
+* Exercise 4: Another RAD dataset
-* Exercise 4: miSeq Amplicon fastq-mcf
+* Exercise 5: miSeq Amplicon fastq-mcf
 * Exercise 5 smallRNA cutadapt
 * Exercise 6: PacBio data
 * Exercise 7: RNA Seq dataset